MCResourcePile/addon-project/src/content/wiki/ranks/trialrank.md

 groups: Miscellaneous
 ---

-The trial rank is given to Avicus donators upon application.
-This rank provides an incentive for Avicus players to play on Stratus and to buy a rank on Stratus
+The trial rank is given to [Avicus](https://avicus.net/) donators upon application.
+This rank provides an incentive for Avicus players to play on Stratus and to buy a rank on Stratus.

 #### Description